digital-land/digital-land.github.io/content/project/development-plans/index.md

 ---
-name: "Development plans (formerly Local plans)"
+title: "Development plans (formerly Local plans)"
 status: "in progress"
 one-liner: "We are developing a data standard to help make it easier for Local authorities to publish their local plans and policies as data."
 artefacts: